Some Scary Things Are Worth Sharing

 People Appreciate The Early Sharing of Plans

 However, it was not all negative feedback when I published my draft plan.
 One manager appreciated the fact that they could see the plan before it was completed so that they could get some of their own ideas in there.
-A test manager thanked me for including them in the planning up front as normally they weren’t included until much later.
-Finally a manager told me they kept their plan up to date as our plan was updated and this made their boss feel they were on top of what was going on.
+A test manager thanked me for including them in the planning upfront as normally they weren’t included until much later.
+Finally, another manager told me they kept their plan up to date as our plan was updated and this made their boss feel they were on top of what was going on.

 Innovative Ideas Come From Early Sharing